alkampfergit/personal-blog/codewrecks/content/post/old/2010/01/set-verbosity-of-logging-during-tfs-2010-build.md

 [![image](https://www.codewrecks.com/blog/wp-content/uploads/2010/01/image_thumb21.png "image")](https://www.codewrecks.com/blog/wp-content/uploads/2010/01/image21.png)

-Now you can see that in â€œDetailedâ€ level of verbosity, the workflow logs even the Normal level.
+Now you can see that in *Detailed* level of verbosity, the workflow logs even the Normal level.
 The morale is that in your custom activity you should use BuildMessageImportance with great care.
 Really important messages must be showed with High importance, detailed with Normal, and you should use Low for really verbose messages.
 But remember, always do a verbose log, because if something gets wrong in the build, you can always change the BuildVerbosity level and verify in detail what is really gone wrong in your custom action.

 Alk.